google/framework-for-osdu/osdu-r2/os-delivery/README.md

 1. Verify the incoming request.
     * Verify the authentication token.
-Fail signed URL generation if the token is missing or invalid, and then respond with the HTTP error `401 Unauthorized`.
+Fail signed URL generation if the token is missing or invalid, and then respond with the `401 Unauthorized` status.
     * Verify the partition ID.
-Fail signed URL generation if the partition ID is missing or invalid or doesn't have assigned user groups, and then respond with the `401 Unauthorized` status.
+Fail signed URL generation if the partition ID is missing, invalid or doesn't have assigned user groups, and then respond with the `400 Bad Request` status.
-    * Verify the file ID if it's passed in the request.
-Fail signed URL generation if the file ID is invalid or if this ID was already created.
-Respond with the `400 Bad Request` status and the `Location for FileID {ID} already exists` error.
+    * Verify the file ID if it's passed in the request body.
+Fail signed URL generation if the file ID is invalid or if this ID has already been created.
+Respond with `400 Bad Request` status and the `Location for fileID {ID} already exists` message.
-2. Generate a new Universally Unique Identifier (UUID) for the file if an ID isn't provided.
+2. Generate a new Universally Unique Identifier (UUID) for the file if a file ID wasn't provided.
-3. Create an empty object in storage, and then generate a signed URL with the write access for that object.
+3. Generate a signed URL with the write access for that object.
     * By the signed URL, the user or application will upload their file for ingestion.
     * The generated signed URL has the maximum duration of 7 days.
-    > **Note**: How a signed URL is generated depends fully on the cloud provider implementation.
+    > How signed URLs are generated depends on the cloud platform.
-    > This step description is based on the Google Cloud Storage implementation.
 4. Create a record with file data in the database.
 The record will contain a key-value pair with the file ID as the key and object as the value.
 For more information on the record, consult the [Firestore](#firestore) section.